Pope Benedict XVI knew of abusive priests when he ran Munich archdiocese, investigators say - KESQ

 By Rob Picheta, Claudia Otto and Nadine Schmidt, CNN

-Pope Benedict XVI knew about priests who abused children but failed to act when he was archbishop of Munich from 1977 to 1981, an inquest found Thursday, rejecting Benedict’s long-standing denials.
+Pope Benedict XVI knew about priests who abused children but failed to act when he was archbishop of Munich from 1977 to 1982, an inquest found Thursday, rejecting Benedict’s long-standing denials in a damning judgment.

 “He was informed about the facts,” lawyer Martin Pusch said, as the Westpfahl Spilker Wastl law firm announced the findings of an investigation into historic sexual abuse at the Munich Archdiocese over several decades.
 The report was commissioned by the church itself.

-Note: Correction: This story has been updated to correct the date of when Pope Benedict XVI was archbishop of Munich.
-He held that office from 1977 until 1982.